data-drift/data-drift/README.md

 ## In progress

-🌀 Automatic lineage drill-down and diff checks
+🌀 Automatic lineage drill-down and diff checks.
+[Learn more about this feature](https://www.data-drift.io/join-the-waitlist)

 🌀 dbt integration